markozivanovic/markozivanovic.com/content/tcow/the-dangers-of-documentation.md

 <hr />

 <span class="text-disclaimer">
-This is an <b>excerpt from my upcoming book, <a href="https://codeofwar.xyz">The Code of War</a></b>, a Machiavellian style satire, written in a style of a self-help book set in the world of IT.
+This is an <b>excerpt from my upcoming book, <a href="https://codeofwar.xyz">The Code of War</a></b>, a Machiavellian style satire written in a style of a self-help book set in the world of IT.
 It's based on my years of working in various tech companies, meeting a plethora of interesting but questionable characters along the way.
 </span>
 <br /><br />
 <span class="text-disclaimer">